M66B/FairEmail/app/src/main/assets/SETUP.md

 If the quick setup doesn't work, you'll need to setup an account and an identity in another way, see below for instructions.

-## Setup account - to receive email
+## Set up account - to receive email

 To add an account, tap on *Manage accounts* and tap on the orange *add* button at the bottom.
 Select a provider from the list, enter the username, which is mostly your email address and enter your password.